For administrators who manage Chrome browser or Chrome OS devices for a business or school.

-To enable your employees to work from their personal laptop or a shared device that they trust, you can force the Chrome profile to be ephemeral by policy to reduce the the chances of any browsing information being left behind on their device.
+To enable your employees to work from their personal laptop or a shared device that they trust, you can force the Chrome profile to be ephemeral by policy.
+Forcing ephemeral mode reduces the chances of any browsing information being left behind on their device.

 How does it work?

-Ephemeral mode is supported on Google Chrome on Windows, Mac and Linux.
+Ephemeral mode is supported on Google Chrome on Microsoft® Windows, Mac®, Linux®, and Chrome OS.
 Here's how it works:

-- If ephemeral mode is set for the user or device, the profile is deleted immediately after the last browser window associated with the profile is closed.
+- If ephemeral mode is set for the user or device, the profile is marked for deletion after the last browser window associated with the profile is closed.
 It will be deleted the next time Chrome starts.

-- The ephemeral session will end when the user logs out of Chrome or exits the browser.
+- The ephemeral session ends when the user logs out of Chrome or exits the browser.

 What does the user have access to in ephemeral mode?

-During the ephemeral session the user has access to the full extents of a browser session including:
+During the ephemeral session the user has access to the full extent of a browser session including:

 - Cloud policy